Deer: 3 most frequent questions

 1 large garlic clove

-1 teaspoon shavings of deodorant soap
+1 teaspoon (4.9 ml) shavings of deodorant soap

 Liquefy ingredients in a blender and mix with the water.
 Strain it into a plant sprayer.
 Spray on plants every two weeks and after rainfall.
-Keep remainder tightly enclosed in a jar between uses.
+Keep the remainder tightly enclosed in a jar between uses.

 Deer Ticks